 I am currently a Senior Social Science Research Analyst at the Office of Planning, Research, and Evaluation (OPRE) in the Administration for Children and Families, US Department of Health and Human Services.
-My portfolio includes evaluation research on education and training for low-income populations; technical advisory of the Office of Refugee Resettlement's Annual Survey of Refugees; and initiatives to encourage the integration and use of administrative data for policy research and program improvement.
 I completed my PhD in Sociology and Social Policy at Harvard University.

 Prior to joining OPRE full time, I was a National Poverty Center Postdoctoral Fellow.
 The National Poverty Fellows program is an academic/government partnership between the Institute for Research on Poverty at University of Wisconsin-Madison and HHS.